burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 ## Simplify React internals

 I'm going to simplify React's internal structure a little bit, to make is easier to understand what it does.
-In addition to that i'm going to use class instead of function for `FiberNode`:
+In addition to that I'm going to use class instead of function for `FiberNode`:

 ```javascript
 class Component {